High-Performance Generation of Constrained Inputs: Case Study: LBT for Compiler Testing

 To address the low complexity of inputs, we add a few constraints to help create larger inputs.
 Here, we require that each program have at least \sizeConstraintMinStatements statements, with at most \sizeConstraintStructLimit struct definition and \sizeConstraintFunLimit function definition (as these are relatively unconstrained as compared with, e.g., expressions, which need to be well-typed).

-Overall, \tool generated \validAndSizedConstrainedTotalAvgRs programs, and \emph{all of these} passed a call to {\tt gcc}.
-In contrast to this, \fandango was incapable of generating \emph{any} valid inputs in the allotted time.
+Multi-objective \tool generated \multiValidAndSizedTotalAvgRs programs on average, and a majority of these passed a call to \texttt{gcc}.
+The programs generated with this configuration are small and still favor vacuous satisfaction of constraints, though do so with larger programs; consider \cref{lst:validity_and_size_constrained_examples} for some examples.
+In contrast to this, \fandango was incapable of generating a single valid input in the allotted time.
 Indeed, \fandango{}'s EA detects that it is failing to progress in these constraints and increases the size of the population to compensate.
 Letting it run for a period significantly longer than the time allotted eventually causes the process to abort, finding no inputs.

-In terms of the $k$-path coverage for \tool, we see a lower coverage than if we only had validity constraints.
-We attribute this result, like before, to there simply being fewer inputs executed.
-Nevertheless, the programs generated with this configuration are quite interesting; consider \cref{lst:validity_and_size_constrained_examples} for some examples.
+Single-objective \tool{}, which acts here as an upper bound for the performance of a Rust implementation of \fandango{}, also produced no valid inputs.
+This demonstrates the importance of the multi-objective algorithm predicted by EA literature~\cite{nsga2}: the single-objective approach gets caught in local optima when producing inputs, as increasing the satisfaction of size constraints without reducing the satisfaction of other constraints is difficult.
+Probabilistically, the single-objective approach is unlikely to produce non-trivial inputs at a reasonable rate, regardless of the choice of language.
+Similarly, based on the results of \cref{sec:vs-dynamic}, we infer that we would produce inputs at one-tenth of the rate with a dynamic, multi-objective version of \tool{}.
+In other words: both the optimization and the choice of algorithm is important for the high throughput of complex input generation.

-We can also specify more general generation objective, such as a ``node goal'' stating that at least, e.g., 500 nodes should be present in generated solutions. \tool can still generate inputs like this, although this generation objective takes longer to solve; consider \cref{lst:validity_and_size_with_node_goal_example} for some examples of programs generated in this way instead.
+We can also specify a more general generation objective, such as a ``node goal'' stating that at least, e.g., 500 nodes should be present in generated solutions. \tool can still generate inputs like this, although this generation objective takes longer to solve; consider \cref{lst:validity_and_size_with_node_goal_example} for some examples of programs generated in this way instead.